WheteThunger/VehicleDeployedLocks/README.md

 - `vehicledeployedlocks.codelock.free` -- Allows the player to deploy code locks to vehicles without consuming locks or resources from their inventory.
 - `vehicledeployedlocks.codelock.allvehicles` -- Allows the player to deploy code locks to all supported vehicles.

-Alternatively, you can grant permissions by vehicle type:
+As an alternative to the `allvehicles` permission, you can grant permissions by vehicle type:
 - `vehicledeployedlocks.codelock.chinook`
 - `vehicledeployedlocks.codelock.kayak`
 - `vehicledeployedlocks.codelock.minicopter`